febriliankr/JAMStack-FaunaDB/README.md

 ## Current Problem ⚠

+### Too tired to finish the add link

+Finish the LinkForm component to enable adding links through POST request to /api/createLink

+### Postman Agent (25/09/2020)

 Postman Agent can't start in my Windows 10 machine.
 Tomorrow I will restart the PC and then try to start Postman Agent again.

-Update (29/09/2020) I can send post request to localhost using Insomnia.REST.
+Update (26/09/2020) I can send post request to localhost using Insomnia.REST.
 Thanks to @azzamsa from the Coding discord server.

 ## FaunaDB